space-concordia-robotics/robotics-prototype/robot/rover/README.md

+# Rover
+The code that runs on the rover

 ## PidController.ino
 NOTE: the Adafruit library most probably won't end up being used since we decided against using adafruit motorshields in the end, although this sketch will be either heavily refactored or completely rewritten by operations and power squads for 3 stepper, 1 DC